dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 a free, open-source and popular JavaScript library for building user interfaces.
 It is maintained by Meta and a community of individual developers and companies.

-## What is Dockerizing?
-Dockerizing is the process of packing, deploying, and running applications using Docker containers.
+>Dockerizing is the process of packing, deploying, and running applications using Docker containers.

 ##  Prerequisites
 Docker and Node should be pre-installed in your machine.